 The train line running south to Simonstown leaves from the central Cape Town station.
 Choose a carriage with other passengers and aim to travel largely during the day.

 For budget travellers, you’ll find most city hostels are centralised around the party-centric Longstreet, though there are also a number near the Waterfront area.
 A couple of more laidback options can be found around Muizenberg and Simonstown.
 Check rates and availability here.

-Airbnb is also prolific throughout the city and there are some beautiful apartments on offer if you are looking for a little extra privacy.
-Search Airbnb listings here.
+Airbnb is also an excellent option with some beautiful apartments on offer if you’re looking for a little extra privacy.
+Check rates and availability here.

 New to Airbnb?
-Use this link to get $30 off your first booking!
+Sign up here to get up to $30 off your first booking!